TUDublin-Git/DOCID-Labs/ContinuousDelivery/Lab2-SecurityTesting/README.md

    - Process is complete when command returns to prompt

 ### 4. Upload Database Files
-1. Navigate to your downloaded database files (e.g., D:\Temp\database)
+1. Navigate to your downloaded database files (e.g., C:\Temp\database)
 2. Select all files and folders
 3. Right-click > Send to > Compressed (zipped) folder
 4. Name it "nvd-db.zip"